 Inver Hills Community College

-Inver Hills Community College has nine modern buildings designed to fit naturally into the surrounding wooded hills and wetlands and give a small-college look and feel.
-The setting complements the college's student-centered philosophy and emphasis on academic support, learning assistance and personal development.
-More than 50 degree and certificate options prepare students for employment upon graduation or permit them to continue their education through transfer to a four-year institution.
+With nine modern buildings nestled in surrounding wooded hills and wetlands, Inver Hills Community College has a distinctive small-college look and feel.
+The campus setting complements a student-centered philosophy that emphasizes academic support, learning assistance and personal development.
+More than 50 degree and certificate options will prepare you for entering the workforce right after you graduate, or give you the foundation you need for transferring to a four-year college or university.

 CampusesCity: Inver Grove Heights

 - Ten minutes south of downtown St. Paul and 10 minutes east of the Mall of America, the Inver Hills campus is one of the most scenic in the Twin Cities.